 Everything I found was telling me to sign up for a course or a seminar to learn more.
 It felt like a scam so I just brushed it off and didn’t think about it again.

 It wasn’t until I started my blog many years later that I discovered affiliate marketing is legit and a great way for many bloggers to earn a full-time income.

-Don’t overwhel yourself with a list of 100+ affiliate programs.
-Start with something easy and small and go from there.
+Don’t overwhelm yourself with a list of 100+ affiliate programs.
+Start with something easy, small and go from there.

 What is Affiliate Marketing?

 Affiliate marketing is very simple.
 You promote a product to your readers and if they decide to make a purchase, you get a commission, at no additional cost to them.

 You must promote products that you use and/or love.
 Don’t just promote anything or your readers won’t trust you.

 Some affiliate programs require you to have a certain number of readers per month.
 It can be quite challenging when you’re a new blogger.

 Amazon Associate was the very first affiliate program I applied to because it is easy and pretty much everybody knows what Amazon is.
 It doesn’t matter what niche you’re in, there is always something on Amazon for you to promote.
 If someone clicks on your link, but decides to buy a different product – you still get a commission for it.
 How great is that!

 It is fairly easy to get accepted into the Amazon Associate Program, but you have to make 3 sales within 6 months or they will cancel your account.
 You can always apply again and the approval process is the same.